MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/use-your-data-quickstart.md

 - An Azure OpenAI resource deployed in a [supported region and with a supported model](./concepts/use-your-data.md#regional-availability-and-model-support).

-- Be sure that you are assigned at least the [Cognitive Services Contributor](./how-to/role-based-access-control.md#cognitive-services-contributor) role for the Azure OpenAI resource.
+- Be sure that you're assigned at least the [Cognitive Services Contributor](./how-to/role-based-access-control.md#cognitive-services-contributor) role for the Azure OpenAI resource.

 - Download the example data from [GitHub](https://github.com/Azure-Samples/cognitive-services-sample-data-files/blob/master/openai/contoso_benefits_document_example.pdf) if you don't have your own data.